-We previously reported that RASSF8 mutant adult wings have both overgrowth and broad wing phenotypes (Langton et al., 2009).
-We quantified the shape defect by calculating the ratio between the antero-posterior (AP) and PD axes and observed a 20% increase in AP to PD ratio in RASSF8 mutants (Fig. 1B-B"").
+RASSF8 mutant wings have an abnormal aspect ratio and hexagonal packing defects quantified the shape defect by calculating the ratio between the antero-posterior (AP) and PD axes, and observed a 20% increase in AP to PD ratio in RASSF8 mutants (Fig. 1B-B").
 PD axis elongation during pupal wing development involves epithelial reordering induced by hinge contraction to yield a highly organised hexagonal lattice (Aigouy et al., 2010; Classen et al., 2005).
-To test whether RASSF8 mutants present defects in this process, we imaged the AJs of wild type and RASSF8 mutant pupal wings using an endogenously tagged Ecad::GFP knock-in line (Huang et al., 2009) and quantified the polygon distributions of the cell population between veins L4 and L5, distal to the posterior crossvein (Fig. 1A, purple rectangle) at 22, 26 and 30 hours after puparium formation (APF) (Fig. 1C-H).
+To test whether RASSF8 mutants present defects in this process, we imaged the AJs of wild-type and RASSF8 mutant pupal wings using an endogenously tagged Ecad::GFP knock-in line (Huang et al., 2009) and quantified the polygon distributions of the cell population between veins L4 and L5, distal to the posterior crossvein (Fig. 1A, purple rectangle) at 22, 26 and 30 h after puparium formation (APF) (Fig. 1C-H).
 The polygon distribution indicates the number of neighbours of each individual cell, from tetragons (four neighbours) to octagons (eight neighbours).
-As previously reported (Aigouy et al., 2010; Classen et al., 2005), the proportion of hexagonal cells increases with time in wild type wings (Fig. 1C-D).
-At 30 hours APF, about 80% of cells achieved hexagonal packing (Fig. 1E).
-In contrast, the polygon distribution in RASSF8 mutants remains relatively stagnant, with around 50% of cells attaining a hexagonal shape at 30 hours APF (Fig. 1F-H).
+As previously reported (Aigouy et al., 2010; Classen et al., 2005), the proportion of hexagonal cells increases with time in wild-type wings (Fig. 1C-D).
+At 30 h APF, about 80% of cells achieved hexagonal packing (Fig. 1E).
+In contrast, the polygon distribution in RASSF8 mutants remains relatively stagnant, with around 50% of cells attaining a hexagonal shape at 30 h APF (Fig. 1F-H).
 We observed a similar defect in cell packing across the L3 vein of the wing (Fig. 1A, green rectangle, Fig. S1A-E').
-Analysis of RASSF8 mutant clones suggests that this hexagonal patterning defect is cell-autonomous, since the surrounding wild type tissue is not affected (Fig. S1F-F'').
-Junctional Ecad intensity was not changed in RASSF8 mutant pupal wing clones compared to control (Fig. S1F'').
+Analysis of RASSF8 mutant clones suggests that this hexagonal patterning defect is cell-autonomous, as the surrounding wild-type tissue is not affected (Fig. S1F-F").
+Junctional Ecad intensity was not changed in RASSF8 mutant pupal wing clones compared with control (Fig. S1F"').
 Thus, RASSF8 is required for the maturation of the hexagonal lattice in the pupal wing.